Bircher Muesli

 But if you have never heard of bircher muesli, it is probably because it is better known as overnight oats in the rest of the world, especially in the US.

-Overnight oats are a breakfast dish made with oatmeal which have been soaked overnight (hence the name) in water, milk, yoghurt, juice, or a combination of these ingredients.
+Bircher Muesli is a breakfast dish made with oatmeal which has been soaked overnight (hence the American name, “overnight oats”) in water, milk, yoghurt, juice, or a combination of these ingredients.
 Other ingredients, such as fruit and nuts, are also often added to the oatmeal for flavour and colour.

 Bircher muesli is the original overnight oats, and it was developed by a Swiss doctor called Dr. Maximilian Bircher-Benner for his patients at his clinic in Zurich.

-The Bircher-Benner Clinic is now occupied by a local insurance company and, in my previous life as a financial services lawyer, I got to work on the premises on many occasions.
-It is nestled atop a hillside on the Zurichberg with magnificent views of Lake Zurich and, in between chatter about financial planning and legal strategy, I used to marvel about how something so humble could have such resounding success worldwide.
+The Bircher-Benner Clinic is now occupied by a local insurance company and, in my previous life as a financial services lawyer, I worked on these premises on many occasions.
+The building is nestled atop a hillside on the Zurichberg with magnificent views of Lake Zurich and, in between chatter about financial planning and legal strategy, I used to marvel about how such a humble breakfast dish could have such resounding success worldwide.

 Original Bircher Muesli Recipe